Synapsecom/coolblock-panel/README.md

   sudo systemctl restart coolblock-panel.service
   ```

-  Finally, you probably need to update your license key (aka. access token) by contacting your System Administrator.
+  You may also need to update your license key (access token).
+Contact your system administrator.

 - `proxy-1  | 2025-11-11T20:13:17Z ERR Provider error, retrying in 2.018153525s error="Error response from daemon: client version 1.24 is too old.
 Minimum supported API version is 1.44, please upgrade your client to a newer version" providerName=docker`

-  There is a known bug for Docker version `29.0.0`, see [here](https://github.com/traefik/traefik/issues/12253).
-You can fix it by executing the below snippet:
+  Known bug in Docker `29.0.0` — see [traefik/traefik#12253](https://github.com/traefik/traefik/issues/12253).
+Fix:

   ```bash
   {